-Jobs in the National Health Service (NHS) are covered by the Agenda for Change.
-Occupational therapists starting their career as allied health professionals in the NHS typically start at Band 5 (£21,176-£27,625), moving to occupational therapist specialist (Band 6, £25,528-£34,189) and then occupational therapist advanced (Band 7, £30,460-£40,157).
+Jobs in the National Health Service (NHS) are covered by the Agenda for Change (AfC) Pay Rates.
+Occupational therapists beginning their career as allied health professionals in the NHS typically start at Band 5 (£21,388 to £27,901), moving to occupational therapist specialist (Band 6, £25,783 to £34,530) and then occupational therapist advanced (Band 7, £30,764 to £40,558).
 To progress up each pay scale, staff must demonstrate that they can effectively apply the required knowledge and skills.

-Salaries in local government are at similar levels, although there can be significant variations.
+Salaries in local government are at similar levels, although there can be variations depending on skills and experience.

-NHS entry-level positions are available, although the field has become more competitive in recent years.
-Applicants may need to be flexible about the geographical area in which they are willing to work.
+Applicants for entry-level positions may need to be flexible about the geographical area in which they are willing to work.

-The average working hours are 35-37.5 per week, with most full-time occupational therapists working nine to five, Monday to Friday.
-However, there are a number of posts, notably in mental health community services, acute hospitals, accident and emergency services and private practice, where evening and weekend work is more common.
+Occupational therapists generally work office hours, Monday to Friday.
+However, there are a number of posts, notably in mental health community services, acute hospitals, accident and emergency services and private practice, where evening and weekend work are more common.